 The “Mercenaries from Hesse”

 Andy nodded sympathetically.
 “What will you do when all this is over?” he asked.
-“I don’t know,” Johann answered, “as you see, a bullet injured my right arm, so I cannot serve in the Hessian army any more, and I do not want it either, but in that case they will hardly take me home with them.
-To stay here would mean emigration, and that is banned by our sovereign, Prince-Elector Charles Theodore of Pfalz-Sulzbach.
+“I don’t know,” Johann answered.
+“As you see, a bullet injured my right arm, so I cannot serve in the Hessian army anymore.
+I don’t want it either, but in that case, they will hardly take me home with them.
+To stay here would mean emigration, and our sovereign, Prince-Elector Charles Theodore of Pfalz-Sulzbach, has put a ban on emigration.
 So I would probably be punished at home.”
 Andy nodded affectedly.
 “Yes, I know, that would probably happen to you,” he said, “you know, I come from the same region.
 My foster father and I were forced to flee back then, and we owe our escape to a very respectable bailiff of the Duchy of Berg.
 Had he not helped us, we would have ended up in prison.”

 Memories of great-uncle Matthias